 US SAILING is the governing body for the sport of sailing in the United States and it certifications are recognized internationally.
 Culver is the first non-profit affiliate member to certify in Small Boat, Keelboat, and Coastal Navigation.

 The 65 foot, 25-ton R.H.
 Ledbetter is the flagship of Culver's fleet of nearly 100 sailboats.
 The Ledbetter is the largest fully rigged square-rigged vessel on fresh water in the world and is listed in the Tall Ships America registry.
 Second Classmen may try out for the Ledbetter crew, with the top 21 scores selected.
 Seven First Classmen from the previous summer's crew are appointed as officers.
-The crew sets sail every Wednesday evening.

 The Naval Band provides the musical backdrop for the entire summer, with cherished traditions that date back to 1904.
 The Band performs at all Saturday Garrison Parades, Tuesday and Thursday evening Retreat Parades, in addition to an occasional Sunday concert.
 The highlight for the Band each summer is their Moonlight Serenade, an evening performance from the deck of the R.H.
 Ledbetter as they circumnavigate beautiful Lake Maxinkuckee.